dotnet/docs/docs/csharp/programming-guide/classes-and-structs/using-properties.md

 ## Remarks

 Properties can be marked as `public`, `private`, `protected`, `internal`, `protected internal`, or `private protected`.
 These access modifiers define how users of the class can access the property.
-The `get` and `set` accessors for the same property may have different access modifiers.
-For example, the `get` may be `public` to allow read-only access from outside the type, and the `set` may be `private` or `protected`.
+The `get` and `set` accessors for the same property can have different access modifiers.
+For example, the `get` might be `public` to allow read-only access from outside the type, and the `set` can be `private` or `protected`.
 For more information, see [Access Modifiers](./access-modifiers.md).

-A property may be declared as a static property by using the `static` keyword.
+A property can be declared as a static property by using the `static` keyword.
 Static properties are available to callers at any time, even if no instance of the class exists.
 For more information, see [Static Classes and Static Class Members](./static-classes-and-static-class-members.md).

-A property may be marked as a virtual property by using the [virtual](../../language-reference/keywords/virtual.md) keyword.
+A property can be marked as a virtual property by using the [virtual](../../language-reference/keywords/virtual.md) keyword.
 Virtual properties enable derived classes to override the property behavior by using the [override](../../language-reference/keywords/override.md) keyword.
 For more information about these options, see [Inheritance](../../fundamentals/object-oriented/inheritance.md).

 A property overriding a virtual property can also be [sealed](../../language-reference/keywords/sealed.md), specifying that for derived classes it's no longer virtual.
 Lastly, a property can be declared [abstract](../../language-reference/keywords/abstract.md).
 Abstract properties don't define an implementation in the class, and derived classes must write their own implementation.
 For more information about these options, see [Abstract and Sealed Classes and Class Members](abstract-and-sealed-classes-and-class-members.md).